Skip to content

 Boston is known for a myriad of things, from its key role in early American history to its bustling biotech businesses to its internationally renowned institutions of higher education.
 Its non-alcoholic nightlife scene is not necessarily one of them - but maybe it should be!
 This article will serve as your guide to discover nightlife as a non-drinker.
 In this guide, you will read a brief history of Boston's drinking culture, you'll learn where to find the best non-alcoholic drinks, and you'll discover locations for spending non-alcoholic nights out with other like-minded non-drinkers.

-Boston's relationship with alcohol
+Boston's Relationship with Alcohol

 Boston has a long, complicated history with alcohol that has wavered between adamant prohibition to rambunctious inebriation.
 During the time of the American Revolution, colonial taverns were popular spaces for socializing in Boston.
 Yet this revolutionary spirit clashed with the strict religious rules of Puritanism.
 The puritanical General Court of Massachusetts attempted to dissuade alcohol consumption since its origin, including passing a law in 1657 that made it illegal to sell strong liquor.